CK6853/CK6853/README.md

 Refreshing my skills with toy apps, learning some new skills and languages, and looking for some cool open-source projects to start contributing to.

 ### ⚙️ Past projects
 Available on GitHub are some of my recent skills-refreshing projects.
 I'll try to keep these pinned as I make them, because they're a good example of my current coding standards.
 There probably aren't many yet, but I'm working on it.
+I'll also be refurbishing and uploading some past projects, but these will be a bit rougher so I probably won't pin them.

 I also have a decent amount of experience in creating Discord.js bots - some of those repos are still public.
 Please bear in mind that most of these are old, very specialised to specific servers/applications, and were made when I had zero professional experience.
 They're probably a mess.